DCC-EX/CommandStation-EX/Release_Notes/TrackManager.md

 The TM is able to handle up to 8 separate track domains.
 Each domain requires a hardware driver to supply track voltage.
 A typical motor driver shield supplies two tracks, which is what we have used in the past as main and prog.

-Unlike the previous version where the shield channel A was always the DCC main and channel B was always the DCC prog track, TM allows :
+Unlike the previous version of DCC++EX, where the shield channel A was always the DCC main and channel B was always the DCC prog track, TM allows :
 - None, any or all the tracks can be DCC Main.
 - None or ONE track may be DCC prog at any given time.
 - Any track may be powered on or off independently of the others.
 - Any track may be disconnected from the DCC signal and used as a DC track with a given loco address.
 (See DC discussion later)

-With such flexibility comes responsibility... the scope for making mistakes is right there!
+With such flexibility comes responsibility... the potential for making mistakes means taking extra care with your configuration!

+**NOTE** TM does NOT use "zero stretching" to control your DC motor.
+Instead, it uses true Pulse Width Modulation (PWM) to efficiently run your loco using the same method a decoder uses to control a DCC loco's motor.
+DC locos can even run better on TM than they can on a normal analog throttle, especially at low speed, since it is always applying the full track voltage, albeit in pulses of varying duration.

 ## Using the Track Manager (DCC)
 TM names the tracks A to H. In a default setup, you will normally have tracks A and B where A will default to be the DCC main signal and B will be the DCC prog.